InDesign Really Slow? Here’s how to fix it

 • Go to Edit -> Preferences -> File Handling.

-• Uncheck Always Save Preview Images with Documents option.
+• Uncheck the Always Save Preview Images with Documents option.

 • Go to Edit -> Preferences -> Interface.